tahakerroumi/minishell/README.md

 - **Libraries**: Standard C library and POSIX system calls

 ## Acknowledgments
-This project was a challenging yet rewarding exploration of shell behavior, deepening my understanding of system programming and Unix-like environments.
+This project was a challenging yet rewarding exploration of shell behavior, deepening my understanding of system programming, process management, and Unix-like environments.